Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 [upload commands button](#upload-commands-button) to upload your commands, the button will turn green when the upload has succeeded.
 You should see the [button in server information](#server-information) lights up, click it to get the data for the next turn.

+### Player icon

+Because you now have at least a spaceship, your player icon is different from that at the beginning.